 4 credit hours, 4 contact hours (4 hours lecture and 0 hours lab).
-Prerequisite: C grade (2.00) or better in LET-5198 or permission of the instructor.
+Prerequisite: None.
 Course is graded A-E.

 This course will cover the various views of corrections prevailing in different parts of the country and among the different specialties within the field.
 Students will discuss the divergent interpretations of correctional objectives and the means by which those objectives should be achieved and implemented.